 Disposable FFP2 masks are similar to KN95 masks.
 Reusable versions are made of washable fabric with an internal pocket for a PM2.5 charcoal filter (Atmospheric particulate matter that have a diameter of less than 2.5 microns.
 This is about 3% the diameter of a human hair.)
 The mask with 3 layers of protection plus the filter produces an 8-layer barrier against ≥94% of particulates ≥0.3 microns.

 Use discretion when wearing masks with removable filter.
 Person-to-person transmission of COVID-19 is within 3 feet while talking or 6-feet if coughing.
 During aerobic activities like brisk walking or jogging, extra filter layers can inhibit deep breathing.
 People with asthma, bronchitis, or COPD should speak to a physician before wearing masks that make breathing more difficult.

 Thoroughly wash the cloth FFP mask and dispose of any removable filter after use.
 Lacking NIOSH standards, FFP2 masks are not approved for use in U.S. hospitals.
 Given the alternatives, they are more suitable for the general population desiring optimum protection.

 P95 Elastomeric Respirators

 Elastomeric Respirator masks are large, full- or partial-face masks with removable filter elements designed to be reusable.
 These are more common for firemen, coal miners, professional woodworkers or machinists.

-Incubating from Kickstarter with over $400,000 pledges, the B2 Mask price is north of $40 each with two disposable filters.
-It is designed to comply with NIOSH N99 standards per 42 CFR Part 84, but the B2 Mask has not yet gone through the regulatory approval process with either FDA or NIOSH.
+Incubating from Kickstarter with $500,000 pledges, the B2 Mask price is north of $40 each including two disposable filters.
+It is designed to comply with NIOSH N99 standards per 42 CFR Part 84, but to date, the B2 Mask has not yet received regulatory approval with either FDA or NIOSH.
 During normal use, the B2 filters offer 40–50 hours of protection before filtration efficiency starts to drop.